Prescription Drug Charges in Irvine

 Protect Your Rights with Our Irvine Prescription Drug Crimes Attorney

 If you or a loved one is facing criminal charges, you need dependable legal advice.
-Our Irvine prescription drug crimes lawyers at the Law Firm of Pilchman & Kay, P.L.C. can help you understand the allegations that have been brought against you, the sentencing range you are facing if you are convicted, and the defenses that you may be able to assert.
+Our Irvine prescription drug crimes lawyers at the Law Office of Pilchman & Kay, A Professional Law Corporation, can help you understand the allegations that have been brought against you, the sentencing range you are facing if you are convicted, and the defenses that you may be able to assert.
 Our skilled criminal defense lawyers represent people throughout Orange County and other nearby areas.

 You can reach us by calling (949) 558-0042 or completing our online form for a free consultation.